jeffstride/CSS360Template/report/report-final.md

 >
 > Once again, provide a paragraph of explanatory text to tell the “story” of the diagram.
 This is an “elevator pitch” of what you’d say to an audience if you were to do a presentation.

-### Layered Architecture as a Block Diagram
+### (Nested) Block Diagram
-> Replace the sample diagram below with one that represents the layers and containment of modules in your product.
+> Replace the sample diagram below with one that represents the layers, organization, and/or structure of the modules in your product.
 There are many diagrams that include blocks.
 If you search the internet, you'll find many different diagrams with arrows that indicate state, process flow, and more.
-In this diagram you are to have ZERO arrows.
-The position of the blocks is supposed to tell the story.
+In this diagram you'll see that there are no arrows because the position of the blocks is supposed to tell the story.
+Strive to have no arrows in your diagram.

 ![Money Block Arch](../images/money_block.png)